ConservationMetrics/gc-deploy/caprover/tests/README.md

 ## Running E2E Tests

-To run the full end-to-end test suite, which will:
+The full end-to-end test suite will:
 1. Install a fresh CapRover instance locally.
 2. Build the custom one-click app repository.
 3. Deploy a minimal stack using `stack_deploy.py`.